Czech Republic

 Certainly there are some superb beers brewed there and not all of them are in

-the classic pale lager style - some of the Dark lagers are personal favourites - but thanks to the free-market
+the classic pale lager style - some of the dark lagers are personal favourites - but thanks to the free-market

 and globalisation most of the larger breweries